47 Meters Down: Uncaged

 Prefix: I hate the ocean.
 I said the same when discussing 47 Meters Down.

-Johannes Roberts' 2017 effort was OK, it wasn’t the worst shark movie I’d seen and it had a good performance from Mandy Moore at its heart.
+Johannes Roberts' 2017 effort was OK, it wasn’t the worst shark movie I’d seen and it had a good performance from Mandy Moore at its core.
 Two years on and Roberts is back with 47 Meters Down: Uncaged – a sequel to that first movie that has absolutely nothing to do with that first movie.
-This time, the action takes place in an unexplored and submerged Mayan city which is home to some nasty and hungry sharks.
+This time, the action shifts from a cage at the bottom of the ocean in the Dominican Republic to an unexplored and submerged Mayan city which is home to another batch of big, nasty and hungry sharks.

 September 7th 2019